We are committed to reducing the environmental impact of our products whilst maintaining the accuracy and high-quality expected of Clearblue® tests.

 We have set an objective to reduce the amount of plastic in our tests by 10% in all new products.

-We are working to remove plastic overwrap and foil in our product cartons by 2025.
+We are working to remove plastic overwrap in our product cartons by 2025.

 We encourage employees to take sustainable actions in their day-to-day life.
 We support “One tree planted” a non-profit environmental tree planting association which plants one tree per sustainable action taken by employees.